apaz-cli/apaz-cli.github.io/blog/The_Contributor_Competition.md

 ### TLDR

     Empower your contributors.
 Do this by identifying potential roadblocks to drive-by contributions, and ripping them out.
+Give them as much agency as possible.

 <br>
 <div style="text-align: center;">